-As for trends in the next year, I expect more of the same with more cross-genre titles, particularly including elements of mystery and suspense.
+As for trends, I expect more of the same with more cross-genre titles in book club fiction, particularly including elements of mystery and suspense.

 Q – I’m writing a novel that could definitely be called commercial women’s fiction/chick lit (incidentally, a label I feel writers of books for women should proudly reclaim!)
 Which authors working in that space do you really rate, and what kind of manuscripts do you think agents will be after in the next 12 months?

 SY – I am looking for commercial women’s fiction at present, particularly the ‘little cottage’ style books which are hugely popular both here and in the US.
 I also like the slightly grittier women’s fiction that Jane Fallon writes.
-As for trends, I expect more of the same with more cross-genre titles, particularly including elements of mystery and suspense.
+As for trends, I expect more of the same with more cross-genre titles in book club fiction, particularly including elements of mystery and suspense.

 Q – If you were to read a submission, like the story idea and see potential in the writing, but the writer needed some help and guidance, would you consider taking them on?